pemdes174/cursor-rules/README.md

 This is my personal setup, but I'm happy to share!
 Feel free to fork and adapt these rules to your own style.

 *P.S.
 If you're building something cool with these rules, I'd love to hear about it!
-And if you need help building something bigger, check out [email me](mailto:ryan@stratussoftworks.dev).*
+And if you need help building something bigger, feel free to [email me](mailto:ryan@stratussoftworks.dev).*

 ---